 Please click on Critical Theory to learn more about the emphasis, application process and requirements.

-The Women's Studies Department, which houses this emphasis, stresses interdisciplinary, multicultural scholarship and includes coursework in feminist theories, the cultural roles of women, women's socioeconomic condition, women's history, women's literature in a cross-cultural frame, women's images in fine arts and film, women of color, and lesbian and gay studies.
+The Department of Gender & Sexuality Studies, which houses this emphasis, stresses interdisciplinary, multicultural scholarship and includes coursework in feminist theories, the cultural roles of women, women's socioeconomic condition, women's history, women's literature in a cross-cultural frame, women's images in fine arts and film, women of color, and lesbian and gay studies.
 Currently enrolled graduate students, as well as newly admitted students, may apply for admission.
 Applicants are advised to apply early in their academic career in order best to integrate the Feminist Emphasis with their departmental plan of study.
 The student who satisfactorily completes the emphasis will be given a letter of certification from the Chair of the Women's Studies Department.

 Please click on Feminist Studies to learn more about the emphasis, application process and requirements.

 Students pursuing this emphasis take five courses that deal with issues of translation theory, the practice of translation, and the student's specific area of study: 1 Theories of Translation seminar, 3 translation workshops (2 workshops + 1 independent study), and 1 course specific to field and literature of choice.
 Students electing the emphasis will be working in languages in which the supervising faculty has competence.